cztomczak/cefpython/api/WindowUtils.md

 initializing GTK.

-CEF Python calls this function automatically during a call to Initialize, so there is no need to call it manually anymore.
+CEF Python calls this function automatically during a call to Initialize, so there is no more need to call it manually in most cases.